Key Takeaways

 - Gain insights across sites, teams, and operations through trend reports and real-time dashboards.
 Identify recurring issues and make data-driven decisions to enhance food standards and service levels.

-Types of SOPs in the Food Industry
+Types & Examples of SOPs in the Food Industry

 Different types of SOPs address various aspects of food handling, processing, and service.
 They can differ among various establishments.
 For instance, restaurant standard operating procedures will vary from those applied in food manufacturing facilities or grocery stores.
 However, some food SOPs remain consistent across different food-related businesses.